 Hail Damage

 Hailstones can strike roofing materials with concentrated force, especially during spring and summer storms in Montana.
 Even small hail can remove protective granules and bruise underlying asphalt layers.
-This type of damage may not create immediate leaks, but it shortens roof lifespan and often requires professional storm damage roof repairs.
+This type of damage may not create immediate leaks, but it shortens the roof’s lifespan and often requires professional repairs.
+Hail damage is among the most frequently underpaid claim types because granule loss and bruising require professional documentation to be recognized by adjusters.

 Heavy Rain and Water Intrusion